 Each indicator includes the following information where applicable and available:

-- A chart and description of trends over time from 2000 onward for King County overall, King County regions, race/ethnicity as well as a few additional demographics, where available.
+- A chart and description of trends for King County overall, King County regions, race/ethnicity as well as a few additional demographics, where available.

 - A table and bar chart of multiple-year averaged estimates by all demographics (e.g. age, gender, race/ethnicity, income or neighborhood poverty level as a measure of socioeconomic status, region), where available.
 The average yearly number of events is also shown for each demographic characteristic.